russgo1/stock-analysis/README.md

 ## Project Overview

-The purpose of this analysis is to help a client visualize and compare data related to a set of publicly traded equities so that he can advise his parents as to which investments will both fit into their area of interest and offer the highest likelihood of a great return on their investment.
+The purpose of this analysis is to help a client visualize and compare data related to a set of publicly traded equities so that he can advise his parents as to which stocks will both suit their interests and offer the highest likelihood of a great return on their investment.
 This analysis goes a step further by creating automation that allows stock data to be quickly compiled based on year.

 ## Results